Strangemother/glucose-js/readme.md

 </div>

-`Glucose.js` is an ES6 suite of tools to help withclass composition and object management.
+`Glucose.js` is an ES6 suite of tools to help with class composition and object management.
 Streamline creating and managing classes, methods, and properties, injecting functions dynamically.

 ## Table of Contents